-Womenswear in Mexico industry profile provides top-line qualitative and quantitative summary information including: market size (value 2008-12, and forecast to 2017).
-The profile also contains descrip...
+Apparel Retail in Canada industry profile provides top-line qualitative and quantitative summary information including: market size (value 2008-12, and forecast to 2017).
+The profile also contains des...

 Apparel company PVH Corp has outlined further growth opportunities for its Tommy Hilfiger and Calvin Klein apparel businesses following its acquisition of The Warnaco Group last year....

 This report analyzes the worldwide markets for Sports and Fitness Clothing in US$ Million by the following Product Segments: Sports Apparel, and Fitness Clothing.
 The report provides separate comprehe...

 PVH has lowered its full-year forecasts after discovering that its recent Warnaco acquisition will require more investment than it initially expected....

 - Marks & Spencer to extend mobile phone monitoring